speedracer05/Matplotlib-Challenge/README.md

-import matplotlib.pyplot as plt from matplotlib.pyplot import figure import pandas as pd from scipy.stats import pearsonr from scipy.stats import linregress import numpy as np from IPython import display import dataframe_image as dfi from jupyterthemes import jtplot jtplot.style()
+import matplotlib.pyplot as plt from matplotlib.pyplot import figure import pandas as pd import numpy as np from scipy.stats import pearsonr from scipy.stats import linregress import dataframe_image as dfi from pandas import DataFrame
 ```